rschristopher/ischristtrue.com/src/modern-views/christianity.md

 !!! warning "Imperfect Church"
     Even in it's earliest moments, the church was "imperfect".

-    One of the disciples denied the Lord three times, siding with the world over God.
-Two sought privilege at the Lord's side, provoking envy from the rest.
+    His chief disciple (upon which He would build His church) denied the Lord three times, siding with the world over God.
+    Two disciples sought privilege at the Lord's side, provoking envy from the rest.
     And still another betrayed the Lord for thirty pieces of silver.

     And even after His glorious resurrection and ascension, the apostles faced internal conflicts from Judiazers and many external conflicts with pagans and gnostics, distorting the teaching and fostering
     [schisms](schisms.md) and heresies.